 These in-house models offered higher profit margins than buying and selling other people’s computers.
 Because of that, these stores had a vested interest in steering potential customers away from Macs.

 The Apple stores gave Cupertino an opportunity to apply its design-focused, “it just works” ethos to the retail experience.

 Compared to the way other computer stores packed products in, Apple stores seemed more in line with high-end fashion boutiques.
 They showed off just a few choice products to tantalize customers.

 Jobs worked closely with Ron Jonhson, former vice president of merchandising at Target, to design the perfect user experience for Apple stores.
 They came up with concepts like the Genius Bar, a product demo theater, and internet-connected computers so customers could just hang out and check email or their favorite websites.

 “The Apple stores offer an amazing new way to buy a computer,” Jobs said in a press release.
 “Rather than just hear about megahertz and megabytes, customers can now learn and experience the things they can actually do with a computer, like make movies, burn custom music CDs, and publish their digital photos on a personal website.”

-It was a total reimagining of what a computer store should be.
+It was a total reimagining of what a computer store could, and should, be.
 Since then, everyone from Samsung to Microsoft copied the formula — although nobody pulled it off like Apple.

 Customers had to wait a few more years before Apple started opening its most iconic retail outlets, like the Fifth Avenue store in New York.
 However, May 2001 is when the Apple store experiment kicked off in style.
 It hasn’t stopped since.